TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/08 - Ruth/Ruth 1/Ruth 1.15.md

 ---

-And she said, Behold, thy sister-in-law is gone back unto her people, and unto her god: return thou after thy sister-in-law.
+She said, "Behold, your sister-in-law has gone back to her people, and to her god.
+Follow your sister-in-law."